Image00039Image00039

 Cathar legend and fortress of France

-If there is a sacred place, a place that speaks to the heart of those for whom these distant times have remained alive like memories clinging to soul and body, it is this mount and this château.
+If there is a sacred place, a place that speaks to the heart of those for whom these distant times have remained alive like memories clinging to soul and body, it is this mountain and this château.

 Henri Gougaud